HOW THE MONEY FLOWS IN THE MUSIC BUSINESS

 In the songwriter/publisher relationship (this assumes that the songwriter has entered into an agreement with a publisher as opposed to remaining his or her own publisher), the publisher receives this mechanical income and pays half to the songwriter.

 When the musical compositions are performed (radio, television, concerts, clubs, on the Internet etc.) the user of such compositions (i.e. the radio station etc.) pays to have a license to do so and usually this license is issued by a performing rights society such as Broadcast Music Inc. (BMI) or American Society of Composers, Authors and Publishers (ASCAP) or other performing right societies throughout the world.
-Those societies collect the money and run all the receipts through a complex computer program that provides a “weighted” distribution formula and then the society distributes the writers’ shares directly to the writers and the publishers’ shares directly to the publisher.
+Those societies collect the money and run all the receipts through a complex computer program that uses a distribution formula and then the society distributes the writers’ shares directly to the writers and the publishers’ shares directly to the publisher.
 In other words, in the songwriter/publisher relationship, the publisher does not pay any part of its performance monies to the writer.

 If the composition is used in a commercial or in a movie or on television, this is called a “synch” license (for “synchronization”) and generally the user pays the publisher and the publisher pays the writer the writer’s share, generally not less than 50% of the amounts so received.